jkunimune/Map-Projections/README.md

 ### Running from the command line

 To run the `.jar` files from the command line, you need to download JavaFX, which you can get from [here](https://gluonhq.com/products/javafx/).
 It must be JavaFX 17 or older (JavaFX 20 is not back-compatible), and make sure you get the SDK version, not the Jmods version.
-Once you’ve unzipped it into some directory &endash; let’s say, for example, `/home/jkunimune/javafx-17-sdk` &endash; then you can run the programs like so:
+Once you’ve unzipped it into some directory – let’s say, for example, `/home/jkunimune/javafx-17-sdk` – then you can run the programs like so:

 ~~~bash
 java --module-path '/home/jkunimune/javafx-17-sdk/lib' --add-modules javafx.controls,javafx.swing -jar MapDesignerRaster.jar